e-freiman/LeetcodeGoogleInterview/README.md

 # LeetcodeGoogleInterview

-This is a solution for the GoogleInterview problem set on Leetcode: https://leetcode.com/explore/featured/card/google/
+This is a solution in Kotlin for the GoogleInterview problem set on Leetcode: https://leetcode.com/explore/featured/card/google/